Whenever you start a program or open a file or folder on your computer, they open in what’s called a window (which is how Windows gets its name).

 Restore Down Button (Resize Button).

-While the Maximise button is pretty much self-explanatory, the Restore Down button does require a closer look.
+While the Maximise button is pretty much self-explanatory, the Restore Down button does require a closer look and it’s also very slightly different depending on whether you’re using Windows10 or Windows 11.

 When you click the Restore Down button, the window (for whatever program, file or folder you’re looking at) will resize itself, it’ll get smaller.
 And you could be forgiven for thinking that the size it goes to is entirely random.
 But it’s not, it’s actually quite precise.

-That happens because each program will “remember” what size, shape and position it was in the last time it was Restored Down.
+Whenever you Restore Down a window, it will return to the size, shape and position on the screen that it was in the last time it was Restored Down.

 You might think that Restore Down is broken or there’s something wrong with your PC, but most likely it isn’t.